vulk/til/README.md

 * Avoid writing more than 60 lines of content.
 * Avoid writing more than 2 examples.
-* Avoid getting into too much detail.
+* Avoid going into too much detail.

 If you find TIL straying from these guidelines consider narrowing the scope of your TIL or writing a blog post on the subject.